PyWavelets/pywt/doc/source/regression/wavelet.rst

 interesting information.

 First, let's try printing a :class:`Wavelet` object.
-This shows a brief information about it's name, it's family name and some properties like orthogonality and symmetry.
+This shows a brief information about its name, its family name and some properties like orthogonality and symmetry.

     >>> print w